maefahluang-uni/01-network-Tony31rg/README.md

 5. Study the code in `main()` and tell me What it does?
 ```
  write your through here.
+ The main() method starts two servers on ports 8080 and 8081 using threads.
+It waits for the user to press a key, then stops both servers and exits.
+This demonstrates basic socket programming and multithreaded server handling in Java
 ```
 6. Run the `main()`, point the web browser to `http://localhost:8080` and `http://localhost:8081` It should shows a simple HTML with the word such as  `Hello, Web! on Port 8080`.